Jayesh Logistics Limited Announces IPO to Expand Integrated Logistics and Supply Chain Solutions Across India - www.lokmattimes.com

 The Company delivered a strong performance, with Revenue from Operations of ₹2,519.72 Lakhs for Apr-June'25 and ₹11,188.21 Lakhs for FY25, EBITDA of ₹430.06 Lakhs and ₹1,692.97 Lakhs, and PAT of ₹201.92 Lakhs and ₹719.74 Lakhs respectively, reflecting healthy operational and financial growth.

-- Technology-Driven Efficiency: Advanced fleet management and tracking systems for real-time visibility, route optimisation, and enhanced delivery reliability.
+4) Advanced fleet management and tracking systems for real-time visibility, route optimization, and enhanced delivery reliability.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app